Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 );
 ```

 Everything so far should look pretty straightforward.
 Bulma, like most CSS frameworks, dictates a lot of additional styles and some additional markup to layout and style everything according to its own approach.
-Here, you’re adding a `section`, `container`, `title` and some columns which Bulma bases on the flexbox CSS model.
+Here, you add a `section`, `container`, `title` and some columns which Bulma bases on the flexbox CSS model.
 The box class will give your form a nice surrounding border and box-shadow.

 Meanwhile, on the other side, the `notification` class will highlight your eventually outputted form values with a background and some spacing.

-The only other thing for now is that you have a ‘clear results’ button that calls the `setSubmittedValues()` method to reset the value in state, effectively clearing out the results you'’ll display in a moment.
+The only other thing for now is you have a ‘clear results’ button that calls the `setSubmittedValues()` method to reset the value in state, effectively clearing out the results you'’ll display in a moment.

-Let’s output some of the form values you can expect to receive when the form is submitted:
+Output some of the form values you can expect to receive when the form is submitted:

 **src/App.js**